West Palm Beach Car Accident Lawyers | Fetterman Law

 - Pain and suffering

 The survivors may also be compensated for services that the deceased provided, such as housekeeping or transportation.
 When an adult dies, it is much easier for the court to quantify the value of the loss, as they can consider the wages earned and expected as well as the deceased’s contribution to his or her family.
 When a minor child passes away, it is not as simple, as children do not normally contribute to household income They do contribute, however, in other, more meaningful ways.
 This is the type of case in which the loss of companionship and affection is weighed heavily.
 Wrongful death cases are very complex, and involve a variety of different factors.
-If your husband, wife, child, sibling, or parent has suffered a wrongful death, contact a West Palm Beach wrongful death attorney at Fetterman and Associates.
-As always, the initial consultation is free.
+If your husband, wife, child, sibling, or parent has suffered a wrongful death, contact a West Palm Beach wrongful death attorney at Fetterman Law As always, the initial consultation is free.
 Related Posts:

 Q: What if I already signed something after my West Palm Beach truck accident?